Etskh/Jotun/README.md

 ```
 scons -Q -j4 target=debug
 ```
 That will build it lightening fast - and only the debug.
 To run it, right now, you need to invoke the run manually.
+Hopefully it won't be the case for <a target="_blank" href="https://github.com/Etskh/Jotun/issues/2">the future</a>.

 ##Systems